 Tennessee woman bitten by brown recluse spider allegedly finds dozens more in apartment

-A Brentwood, Tennessee woman who was recently treated for a brown recluse spider bite later found dozens more in her apartment, she claims.
+A Brentwood, Tenn. woman who was recently treated for a brown recluse spider bite later found dozens more in her apartment, she claims.

-Angela Wright was rushed to the hospital after she was bitten by a brown recluse spider in her apartment, WSMV-TV reported.
-She told the news station that she was unable to walk and felt like she was hallucinating.
+Angela Wright was rushed to the hospital, unable to walk and hallucinating, after she was bitten by a brown recluse spider in her apartment, WSMV-TV reported.

-"I couldn't walk, I couldn't move and I could barely swallow," Wright recalled to the news station, adding that doctors told her that she could have suffered a stroke had she waited to go to the emergency room.
+"I couldn't walk, I couldn't move and I could barely swallow," Wright told the news station, adding that doctors told her that she could have suffered a stroke had she waited to go to the emergency room.

 SPIDERS CAN USE ELECTRICITY TO FLY THROUGH THE AIR LIKE A REAL-LIFE 'SPIDERMAN'